andrewschenck/paramiko-jump/README.md

 # Usage Examples

-## You Can Use Authenticate However You Want
+## You Can Authenticate However You Want

 Within this document are numerous examples of how to use paramiko-jump to authenticate to a remote host as well as how to use it to proxy SSH sessions, but not all possible permutations are